Wang Xiji

-Wang Xiji (王希季 (Wang Hsi-chi); born 26 July 1921) is a Chinese aerospace engineer.
+Wang Xiji (王希季 (Wang Hsi-chi); 26 July 1921 – 12 August 2026) was a Chinese aerospace engineer.
 The chief designer of China's first sounding rocket (T-7), first space launch vehicle (Long March 1) and first recoverable satellites, he was awarded the Two Bombs, One Satellite Meritorious Medal in 1999.
-He is an academician of the Chinese Academy of Sciences and the International Academy of Astronautics, and was inducted into the International Astronautical Federation Hall of Fame in 2016.
-Wang turned 100 in July 2021.
+He was an academician of the Chinese Academy of Sciences and the International Academy of Astronautics, and was inducted into the International Astronautical Federation Hall of Fame in 2016.

 Early life and education

-Wang was born in July 1921 into a merchant family in Kunming, Yunnan, China.
-He is a member of the Bai ethnic minority from Dali Bai Autonomous Prefecture.
+Wang was born on 26 July 1921 into a merchant family in Kunming, Yunnan, China.
+He was a member of the Bai ethnic minority from Dali Bai Autonomous Prefecture.
 He graduated from the Department of Mechanical Engineering of National Southwestern Associated University in 1942, and went to the United States in 1948 to study at the Virginia Polytechnic Institute, earning his master's degree in 1949.
 When the People's Republic of China was founded, he abandoned his doctoral studies and returned to China in 1950.